About Statistics Iceland

 Director of division: Elsa B. Knútsdóttir

-The research unit appertains to the Director-General Ólafur Hjálmarsson.
+The research and forecast unit appertains to Director-General Ólafur Hjálmarsson.

 Administration and cooperation

-Communication is responsible for dissemination of statistics, publications, information services and editing, organising and maintaining the external and internal websites.
+The department is responsible for dissemination of statistics, publications, information services and editing, organising and maintaining the external and internal websites.
+The telephone switchboard is a part of the department.

 The division organises Statistics Iceland’s cooperation with e.g., the European statistical system (ESS), the Nordic countries, and international organisations such as the United Nations (UN) and the Organisation for Economic Cooperation and Development (OECD).